monyarm/NovelVM/doc/docportal/other_platforms/nintendo_switch.rst

 Nintendo Switch
 =============================

-This page contains all the information you need to get ScummVM up and running on a Nintendo Switch.
+This page contains all the information you need to get NovelVM up and running on a Nintendo Switch.

 What you'll need
 ===================

 - A homebrew-enabled Nintendo Switch console.
 How to enable homebrew is outside the scope of this documentation.

-Installing ScummVM
+Installing NovelVM
 =======================================

-The Nintendo Switch package is available for download on the ScummVM `Downloads page <https://www.scummvm.org/downloads>`_.
+The Nintendo Switch package is available for download on the NovelVM `Downloads page <https://www.novelvm.org/downloads>`_.

 Download the zip file to a computer, and extract the files.

-Copy the extracted ``scummvm`` folder to your Nintendo Switch microSD card, into the ``/switch/`` folder.
+Copy the extracted ``novelvm`` folder to your Nintendo Switch microSD card, into the ``/switch/`` folder.

 Transferring game files
 =======================

-Copy the folders containing game files into the ``/switch/scummvm/`` folder on the microSD card.
+Copy the folders containing game files into the ``/switch/novelvm/`` folder on the microSD card.

-ScummVM on the Nintendo switch supports :doc:`cloud functionality <../use_scummvm/connect_cloud>`.
+NovelVM on the Nintendo switch supports :doc:`cloud functionality <../use_novelvm/connect_cloud>`.

-See :doc:`../use_scummvm/game_files` for more information about game file requirements.
+See :doc:`../use_novelvm/game_files` for more information about game file requirements.

 Controls
 =================